pratapladhani/mcs-labs/labs/autonomous-cua/README.md

   ![alt text](images/test_trigger.jpg)

-35. Check your emails for the agent’s reply.
+38. Check your emails for the agent’s reply.

 > [!TIP]
-> If the Computer use tool seems to be stuck on a particular step, you may stop the running agent by manually signing into the remote hosted machine and signing out again.
+> - Monitor the Computer use tool's actions in the Test chat window or through the agent's **Activity** page.
+> - In the **Activity** page select the current run and switch from **Activity map** to **Transcript** to get a real-time view of all the steps of the Computer use tool along with their respective screenshots.
+This view is especially useful in autonomous agent runs.

 > [!NOTE]
 > Send an additional email request for another portfolio ID and observe the results.